Racism in the Workplace: Learn Your Rights Against Discrimination at Work

-Unfortunately, racial discrimination is no stranger at the workplace.
-Even though civil rights laws made race discrimination illegal in the 1960’s, the practice of treating employees differently based on race and racial characteristics such as the shade or color of the skin is still practice in today’s work environment.
-Today, unconscious biases and prejudices figure highly into cases of race discrimination between employers and employees of the 21st century.
+Sadly, racial discrimination is no stranger at the workplace.
+Even though civil rights laws made race discrimination illegal in the 1960s, the practice of treating employees differently based on race and racial characteristics is still widely practiced in today’s work environments.

-Most states also carry the same prohibitions against racial discrimination in the workplace, often covering a larger swath of employers.
+Most states also have laws carrying even broader prohibitions against racism in the workplace.
 For instance, in California law, the Fair Employment and Housing Act (FEHA) covers employers with 5 or more employees, full time or part-time.

 Race Discrimination and the Equal Employment Opportunity Commission (EEOC)